ColinNebula/colin-team-profile-generator/README.md

 ![team-profile-gen-Screenshot_01](https://user-images.githubusercontent.com/57843842/131207861-65ecb5c5-8eba-4dbc-9952-2c872161841d.jpg)

 ## Installation
-Please watch the video for installation information.
+Clone the repository or download it to a local computer Watch the video for installation information.
+(Coming Soon!)

-## Usage
-N/A

 ## Credits
 Colin Nebula

 ## License
-MIT
+This application is covered by [MIT](https://opensource.org/licenses/MIT) license.

 ## Acceptance Criteria
 GIVEN a command-line application that accepts user input